Improved concentration of Laguerre and Jacobi ensembles: Introduction

 Of particular interest are the asymptotic limits where certain parameters in the definitions of the ensembles diverge.
 In these limits, Dette, Imhof, and Nagel \cite{DI07, DN09} proved that up to a linear transformation, the joint probability distributions of the Hermite, Laguerre, and Jacobi ensembles become more and more concentrated around the zeros of the Hermite, Laguerre, and Jacobi polynomials, respectively.
 These results allow us to transfer knowledge on the zeros of orthogonal polynomials to the corresponding ensembles.

-In this paper, we improve the convergence rates of the Laguerre and Jacobi probability distributions to the zeros of the Laguerre and Jacobi polynomials, respectively.
+In this paper, we improve the concentration bounds for the Laguerre and Jacobi probability distributions around the zeros of the Laguerre and Jacobi polynomials, respectively.
 Our proofs are similar to those in the original references \cite{DI07, DN09}, but the error analysis is improved and arguably simpler.
 We also prove the concentration of the first and second moments of the Jacobi ensemble.
 The last result has found applications in quantum statistical mechanics \cite{HH22TET}.

 The rest of this paper is organized as follows.
 Section \ref{s:r} presents our main results, which are compared with previous results in the literature.
 Proofs are given in Section \ref{s:p}.